adamcohen3/fines-and-fees-calculator/README.md

       c.
 Local Ordinances => Local laws passed by the City Councils (e.g., [ROH](https://www8.honolulu.gov/ocs/revised-ordinances-of-honolulu/))
 2. [2024 Federal poverty guidelines **for Hawaii**](https://aspe.hhs.gov/topics/poverty-economic-mobility/poverty-guidelines)
 3. [2020 ALICE survival budget](https://www.unitedforalice.org/household-budgets/hawaii)

+Most of the static fines and fees that populate the calculator are imported from the rds file in the repo.
+The remaining fines vary depending on the number of prior offenses, age of the defendant, and other factors, and these fines often have a minimum and maximum penalty, with the court ordering a fine within that range.
+The logic of the traffic code for these set of fines is reflected in the R code.

+Most fines can be reduced or coverted to community service by the court.
+Most fees cannot.

 ## How it works